MerginMaps/mobile/docs/developers/publishing.md

 * Fill all info and add all necessary files to `Store listing` in `Store presence` section.
 Do not forget about privacy policy.
 * Fill form in `Pricing & distribution ` in `Store presence` section.

+# Publishin ios

+## Release build of package (XCode)

+1. Click on project, modify version (e.g. 0.4.2) and build (incremental in case more builds for same version)
+2. Set generic ios device
+3. Signing: Set Team: LUTRA CONSULING LIMITED
+4. Signing: Set Profile: LutraConsultingLtd.Input.AppStore
+5. Product->Archive
+6. Distribute app -> upload to AppStore

+Now it should appear in https://appstoreconnect.apple.com/ so you can publish it on appstore/testflight

+Note: Make sure you tag the repo and write down build number. also tag input-sdk